blp100/art-gallery-website/README.md

 ### Continued development
 After completing this challenge, I realized how fascinating it is to create custom CSS animations from scratch.
 Additionally, I discovered that importing and implementing a map is not as difficult as I initially thought, but customizing the map styles presents another challenge.

 I would like to refine the map styles later.
-And it's to take on the **Boss level**.
+And it's time to take on the **Boss level**.
 ### Useful resources
 - setup resposive image with Html tag
     - REF: https://web.dev/learn/design/picture-element/